Come to a comfortable seat.

 Turn your head to your left.

-If you need any other movement in your head and neck feel free to find it.
+Inhale back to center and just notice how your neck feels if you need any other movement in your head and neck Feel free to find it.

-And we're going to move into our next pose.
+And we're going to move into our next coves.

 Bring your blocks back.